daudmujib/ios-sdks/README.md

 ## Release Notes and Versioning
 - SimpliFiCard SDK, version 3.0.0
   - Initial release of SimpliFiCard SDK.
-  - Added methods for showing card details, requesting physical cards, activating cards, retrieving PINs, and setting PINs.

-- SimpliFiEkyc SDK, version 3.0.0
-  - Initial release of SimpliFiEkyc SDK.
+    - Show card details.
+    - Request physical card.
+    - Activating card.
+    - Retrieving PIN.
+    - Setting PIN.
-  - Added method for initiating eKYC verification journeys.
+    - eKYC verification journey.

 ## Support and Contact Information
 If you need any assistance or have questions regarding SimpliFi SDKs, you can reach out to our support team at support@simplifipay.com.